API Reference

 Permission denials are NOT in audit export today

-HTTP middleware permission denials are emitted as tracing::warn! events to the daemon log (~/.syncro/logs/spl.log), not as records.
+HTTP middleware permission denials are emitted as tracing::warn! events to the instance log (~/.syncro/logs/spl.log), not as records.
 They appear in the log filtered by grep "PERMISSION DENIED" but do NOT appear in spl audit export output.
-Promoting denials to first-class audit records is tracked as a follow-up — for now treat the daemon log and the audit export as complementary security-event streams.
+Promoting denials to first-class audit records is tracked as a follow-up — for now treat the instance log and the audit export as complementary security-event streams.

 Proxy